-A chemical peel is an acid solution that is applied to the skin.
-It dissolves the outermost layer of skin cells, which then sloughs off over the following days to reveal the fresher, younger layer below.
+Chemical peels are any variety of acidic solutions that are applied to the skin.
+They loosen the bonds between cells in the outermost layer of skin, which then allows them to slough off over the following days to reveal the fresher, younger layer below.
 Peels are very effective in treating a large range of skin concerns such as aging, sun damage, acne, mild scarring, improving skin brightness, and evening skin tone.

 Estheticians who are not working in a medical setting perform light to moderate peels only; which require no downtime from everyday activities.
 Deep peels can only be performed by a physician, or under a physician’s supervision, for your safety.

 Preparing for treatment

 Your esthetician will review any contraindications with you prior to your treatment to determine if a chemical peel is right for you.
 Individuals using retinol, Alpha-Hydroxy acids, topical acne medications, or any product which is drying or irritating must stop using these at least 2-3 days before the peel appointment.
 Consult your doctor before temporarily discontinuing any prescription medications.

 Please book a consultation about a week prior to your first peel and be sure to answer all questions honestly & completely on your consultation form.